-Description of Travancore tortoise: The species are characterised by having elongated shells, looks flat at the vertebral area, with serrated margins at the anterior and posterior end.
-Head is cream or yellow brown, orbit and nares are pinkish red in colour, upper mandible is hooked and tricuspid in appearance.
-Upper carapace and plastron are brown to chocolate brown with black blotches, large, imbricate scales cover anterior part of the forelimbs, tail has claw like spur, nuchal scute absent.
-The species is sexually dimorphic where in male, the abdominal plastron is concave and in female it is flat, tail claw is longer and hooked in males and small and conical in females (as we observed adult males and females at Manambolly area of Anamalai tiger reserve during survey.
+Description of Travancore tortoise: The species are characterised by having elongated shells that looks flat at the vertebral area, with serrated margins at the anterior and posterior ends.
+The head is cream or yellow-brown, the orbit and nares are pinkish-red in colour, and the upper mandible is hooked and tricuspid in appearance.
+The upper carapace and plastron are brown to chocolate-brown with black blotches, large, imbricate scales cover the anterior part of the forelimbs.
+The tail has claw like spur and the nuchal scute absent.
+The species is sexually dimorphic, where in in males, the abdominal plastron is concave, and in females, it is flat.
+The tail claw is longer and hooked in males and small and conical in females (as we observed adult males and females in the Manambolly area of the Anamalai tiger Reserve during survey).